dymmond/esmerald/docs/routing/routes.md

 Esmerald handles with those cases without any kind of issues at all.

-Starlette routing system alone wasn't enough to serve all the complexities and cases for all sort of different APIs and systems so Esmerald created it's own.
+Starlette routing system alone wasn't enough to serve all the complexities and cases for all sort of different APIs and systems so Esmerald created its own.

 ## Gateway

-A Gateway is an extension of the Route really but adds their own logic and handling capabilities as well as it's own validations without compromising the core.
+A Gateway is an extension of the Route really but adds their own logic and handling capabilities as well as its own validations without compromising the core.

 ### Gateway and application